Reduced Relative Tutte, Kauffman Bracket and Jones Polynomials of Virtual Link Families: Introduction

 \section{Introduction}

-According to Thistlethwaite's Theorem \cite{1}, the Jones polynomial and Kauffman bracket polynomial of a knot or link (shortly $KL$) can be computed from the (signed) graph of the $KL$ \cite{2} via the Tutte polynomial.
+According to Thistlethwaite's Theorem \cite{1} and Kauffman's extension of it \cite{2}, the Jones polynomial and Kauffman bracket polynomial of any classical knot or link (shortly $KL$) can be computed from the (signed) graph of the $KL$ \cite{2} via the Tutte polynomial for signed graphs.
 Without computing Tutte polynomials, the Jones polynomials of the diagrams with at most 5 twist regions in which crossings can be inserted are computed by D. Silver, A. Stoimenow, and S. Williams \cite{3}, and the general method for computing Kauffman bracket polynomial of such diagrams is outlined by A. Champanerkar and I. Kofman \cite{4}.

-The general formulas for Tutte and Jones polynomials for families of classical $KL$s with at most 5 twisting regions, given in Conway notation, are derived in \cite{5}.
+The general formulae for Tutte and Jones polynomials for families of classical $KL$s with at most 5 twisting regions, given in Conway notation, are derived in \cite{5}.

+In Subsections 2.1-2.3 we compute Kauffman bracket and Jones polynomials for several families of virtual knots using the Tutte polynomials of their signed graph.
+In Section 4 we use Vassily Manturov's parity bracket to find a new counterexample to the $Z$-move conjecture, and in Section 5 plot zeros of Jones polynomials of certain families of virtual knots and links.

+Knots and links (or shortly $KL$s) can be given in Conway notation \cite{6,7,8,9}.
+For readers unfamiliar with it, we explain Conway notation, introduced in Conway's seminal paper \cite{6} published in 1967, and effectively used since (e.g., \cite{7,8,9}).
+Conway symbols of knots with up to $10$ crossings and links with at most $9$ crossings are given in the Appendix of the book \cite{7}.

+The main building blocks in Conway notation are elementary tangles.
+We distinguish three elementary tangles, shown in Fig. \ref{f1} and denoted by 0, 1 and $-1$.
+All other tangles can be obtained by combining elementary tangles, while 0 and 1 are sufficient for generating alternating knots and links.
+Elementary tangles can be combined by following operations: {\it sum}, {\it product}, and {\it ramification} (Figs. \ref{f2}-\ref{f3}).
+Given tangles $a$ and $b$, image of $a$ under reflection with mirror line NW-SE is denoted by $-a$, and sum is denoted by $a+b$.
+The product $a\,b$ is defined as $a\,b = -a+b$, and {\it ramification} by $(a,b) = -a-b$.

+The tangle can be closed in two ways (without introducing additional crossings): by joining in pairs NE and NW, and SE and SW ends of a tangle to obtain a {\it numerator closure}; or by joining in pairs NE and SE, and NW and SW ends we obtain a {\it denominator closure} (Fig. \ref{f5}a,b).